MubarakMumin/php_file_upload/README.md

 # php_file_upload
-# We can upload files like images, pdf, and other docs using PHP.
+  We can upload files like images, pdf, and other docs using PHP.
-# Author:Mubarak Hussin
+  Author: Mubarak Hussin